micmejia/bible-dump/AMPC/John/John 7.md

-Whereupon Jesus called out as He taught in the temple [[^c]porches], Do you know Me, and do you know where I am from?
+Whereupon Jesus called out as He taught in the temple [porches], Do you know Me, and do you know where I am from?
 I have not come on My own authority _and_ of My own accord _and_ as self-appointed, but the One Who sent Me is true (real, genuine, steadfast); and Him you do not know!